Heart to Heart series of interviews is back after a long break. (Updated on Aug 5th 2020)

 If you are on Instagram, chances are that you would have gawked at the gorgeous pictures @bealubas.
-If you haven’t yet, one look at her gallery will tell you why she has 87+K followers on Instagram!
+If you haven’t yet, one look at her gallery will turn you into an instant follower.

-I have been an ardent follower of her insta feed for sometime.
+I have been an ardent follower of her work for quite sometime.
 In a never-thought-of dream come true kind of a chance, I got to attend Bea’s 2-day food photography and styling workshop organized at Bangalore earlier this April.
 All of that came together so quickly, I was in disbelief that it was actually happening.
 I am re-living the memories, smirking as I type now.

 It was an amazing workshop and was awesome to learn from Bea herself.